 2. How is part-time employment credited toward the requirement?

-4. If I work more than 2,000 hours per year, can I accelerate the completion of the requirement?
+4. If I work more than 40 hours per week, can I accelerate the completion of the Experience requirement?

-5. How is a portion of a job credited towards the requirement?
+5. How is a portion of a job credited towards the Experience requirement?

 Portions of a job may be credited towards this requirement on an hourly basis just like part-time employment.
 As an example, the majority of your job (30 hours per week) is spent working as a home office representative processing paperwork.
 However, ten hours a week are spent consulting with individual clients.
 The ten hours a week can be accrued and credited towards the Experience requirement.

 6. What if I do not have any relevant experience?
-Can I still sit for the CFP® certification examination?
+Can I still sit for the CFP® Exam?

 7. If I am making a career change, how do I go about obtaining appropriate experience?

-8. What types of work qualifies for experience credit?
-Does international experience qualify for the experience requirement?
+8. Does international experience qualify for the Experience requirement?

-9. Does working with corporate clients count as experience?
+9. Does working with corporate clients count toward my Experience requirement?

-No. For purposes of the Experience requirement, CFP Board defines a "client" as an individual or person who engages a practitioner and for whom professional services are rendered.
+No. Work with corporate clients is not qualifying experience.
+CFP Board defines a "client" as an individual or person who engages a practitioner and for whom professional financial services are rendered.

-10. If I am self-employed or provide personal financial planning advice pro bono, can this experience be applied toward the experience requirement?
+11. If I am self-employed or provide personal financial planning advice pro-bono to clients who are not immediate family members, can this experience be applied toward the Experience requirement?

 - Chartered Financial Consultant (ChFC)